xinghao2003/fyp/docker/README.md

 # Docker Development Container

+Complete development environment for the Final Year Project (FYP) with browser-based VS Code access.

-## Introduction
+## Overview

-This Docker container provides a complete development environment for the Final Year Project (FYP).
-It's designed to eliminate "works on my machine" issues by providing a consistent, reproducible development setup that can be accessed from anywhere via VS Code in the browser.
+This Docker container provides a consistent, reproducible development environment that eliminates "works on my machine" issues.
+Access your development environment from anywhere via VS Code in the browser, making it ideal for remote development and team collaboration.

-### Features
+## Features

 - **Python 3.11** with virtual environment pre-configured
 - **VS Code Server** with tunnel access for browser-based development
 - **Git integration** with automatic repository updates
 - **Persistent workspace** at `/workspace/fyp`
+- **Cross-platform compatibility** - works on any device with a web browser
+- **Resource flexibility** - deploy on cloud VMs or high-performance servers

-### Use Cases
+## Use Cases

 - Remote development from any device with a web browser
 - Consistent development environment across team members